 The cerebellomedullary fissure is located between cerebellar tonsils and medulla oblongata.
 Lateral and rostral extensions of this fissure are cerebellomedullary and cerebellopontine cisterns, and fastigium respectively.
 Tela choroidea and inferior medullary vellum compose the floor of the fissure.
 The posterior inferior cerebellar artery runs through the fissure and the vein of the cerebellomedullary fissure runs in the fissure toward the cerebellopontine angle and eventually drains into the superior petrosal sinus.
-The floor of the cerebellomedullary fissure composes the roof of the fourth ventricle (6).
+The floor of the fourth ventricle (6).
 We used the cerebellomedullary fissure approach to remove a large papilloma of the fourth ventricle.